 Q. Can melanoma be cured?

 A. When detected in its earliest stages, melanoma is highly treatable.
-The average five-year survival rate for individuals whose melanoma is detected and treated before it spreads to the lymph nodes is 98 percent.
-The five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 64 percent and 23 percent, respectively.2-3, 24
+The average five-year survival rate for individuals whose melanoma is detected and treated before it spreads to the lymph nodes is 99%.
+The five-year survival rates for melanoma with regional and distant spread are 68% and 30%, respectively2,3

 Early detection is essential.
 Dermatologists recommend a regular self-examination of the skin to detect changes in its appearance.
 Changing, suspicious or unusual moles or blemishes should be examined as soon as possible.
-A board-certified dermatologist can make individual recommendations as to how often a person needs a skin exam from a doctor based on individual risk factors, including skin type, history of sun exposure and family history.
-Individuals with a history of melanoma should have a full-body exam at least annually and perform monthly self-exams for new and changing moles.25
+A board-certified dermatologist can make individual recommendations as to how often a person needs a skin exam from a doctor based on individual risk factors, including skin type, history of sun exposure, and family history.

 Q. Can melanoma be prevented?

 A. UV exposure is the most preventable risk factor for all skin cancers, including melanoma.
 Here’s how to protect your skin from the sun’s harmful UV rays: